KarimProg/Task7/hero_of_mobility/README.md

 Local Frame: This is a frame within the global frame that the robot exists in.
 Everything the robot measures is in this frame.

-To convert from local frame to global frame we used the rotation matrix, as multiplying these matrix to local vector produce the global vector and then use the same functionality to get the velocities of each wheel.
+To convert from local frame to global frame we used the rotation matrix, as multiplying these matrix to local vector produce the global vector and then use the same functionality to get the velocities of each wheel